WoDauKuro/Student-Performance-Project/README.md

 # Student Performance Project

-### Hi, I'm Kawsar Ahmed, and I warmly welcome you to delve into the fascinating world of student performance analysis project!

 This project analyzes student performance based on various factors such as gender, race/ethnicity, parental level of education, lunch type, and test preparation course completion.
 The dataset used for this project is stored in a CSV file named 'stud.csv'.

 To begin with, the project imports necessary libraries such as numpy, pandas, seaborn, matplotlib, and plotly.graph_objects.